Pink Tourmaline in Quartz Teardrop and Freeform Cabochons

-Pink Tourmaline (elbaite) in Quartz matrix (SiO₂) |
+Mineral Pink Tourmaline (elbaite) in Quartz matrix (SiO₂)

-Between 11 and 15 mm long, 3–4 mm thick (varies by variant) |
+Dimensions Between 11 and 15 mm long, 3–4 mm thick (varies by variant)

-Teardrop or freeform, flat back |
+Shape & Back Teardrop or freeform, flat back

-Mirror polish |
+Finish Mirror polish

-7–7.5 Mohs — suitable for regular use pendants and rings |
+Hardness 7–7.5 Mohs — suitable for regular wear pendants and rings

-Untreated |
+Treatment Untreated

-Available in 4 variants (unique piece per variant) |
+Item Type Available in 4 variants (unique piece per variant)

 This specific piece

-At 11–15 mm and 3–4 mm thick, these pieces are the intermediate size in the series: larger than small cabochons (7–12 mm), with enough visual presence for designer pendants with visible settings.
+At 11–15 mm long and 3–4 mm thick, these pieces are the intermediate size in the series: larger than small cabochons (7–12 mm), with enough visual presence for designer pendants with visible settings.

-How Pink Tourmaline in Quartz forms
+How Pink Tourmaline in Quartz is formed

-What setting it works for
+What settings it works for

 Pink Tourmaline in lapidary tradition